Alabama State Route 56: The Highway's Importance

-Route description
+Route Description

-SR 56 enters Alabama at the Mississippi state line where Mississippi Highway 42 intersects US 45.
-The highway heads eastward as it approached Chatom, the county seat of Washington County.
-East of Chatom, the highway travels through rural areas until it reaches its eastern terminus at US 43 in Wagarville.
+SR 56 enters Alabama at the Mississippi state line, where Mississippi Highway 42 intersects US 45.
+The highway heads eastward as it approaches Chatom, the county seat of Washington County of Chatom.
+The highway travels through rural areas until it reaches its eastern terminus at US 43 in Wagarville.
 The highway is aligned along a two-lane road for its entirety.